kblestarge/url-encoded-tiny-website/README.md

 ## What is this?

-This is the simplest, easiest, quickest, cheapest, way to create a website.
+This is the simplest, easiest, quickest, cheapest, way to create a static website.
 It's free and annonymous, no need to sign-up or log-in.
 But it must be tiny 😅.